priyanksharma22/Sync-Space/README.md

-# SyncSpace - Room Booking API
+# SyncSpace - Room Booking System

 SyncSpace is a backend project for a multi-user room booking application, built with Node.js, Express, and MongoDB.
 It provides a complete RESTful API for users to browse and book rooms, and for administrators to manage all system data.